Sweet paprika roast chicken – Meals time just became increasingly fulfilled and tasty again with this butterflied generously seasoned chicken.

 My favourite go to method for cooking chicken has to be roasting or stewing.
 Lately I’ve been looking to up my culinary game with an alternative method that’s simple and straightforward.
 I believe the aforementioned can be achieved in an instant pot.

 I’ve seen so many chicken dinners created in this handy gadget and I’m dying to make some type of easy instant pot chicken breast because this type of recipe would come in handy for some one the go with minimal prep required.

 Linking back to the recipe to hand, while I don’t proclaim to be an expert, having watched the women in my family roast chicken over a course of years, almost decades I feel confident enough to share a recipe that I composed using a number of my favourite ingredients – paprika, garlic, thyme, parsley, pink salt, black pepper, agave nectar, dairy free butter and cayenne pepper.

-I used a relatively large bird for roasting, however, to start with, if it’s your first time I would advise buying a small sized chicken until you gain enough confidence to cook a bigger bird.
+I used a relatively large bird for roasting to cook my sweet paprika roast chicken.
+However, to start with, if it’s your first time I would advise buying a small sized chicken until you gain enough confidence to cook a bigger bird.
 Keep in mind if you do use a different sized bird to the recipe, the cooking time will vary.